THE ELEVATOR PITCH

 By the end of my degree, I was more certain than I had ever been about which direction I needed to take.
 I decided to travel.
 To purposefully immerse myself in a society totally different to mine.
 To confuse myself, and hopefully, in the process, use that to make some sense of the unlearning that had already begun.

 Fast forward to 5 years later.
-I live in Taipei, Taiwan.
-I continue to freelance, I teach, part-time, and have been lucky enough to meet interesting, like minded people from a variety of related industries.
+Up until recently, I lived in Taipei, Taiwan.
+I continued to freelance, I teach, part-time, and was lucky enough to meet interesting, like minded people from a variety of related industries.

 Earlier in 2018, I made the decision to move out of Taipei.
-There is a beautiful, comfortable life to be had here, but it is time to move and see what this varied skillset can offer.
+There is a beautiful, comfortable life to be had here, but it was time to move and see what this varied skillset can offer.
 I’ve taken a proactive approach to expanding my education, and am applying for jobs in Media, Marketing and Advertising.
 So far, it’s proved an interesting ride.
-I head back home in November.
+So far, it feels like moving home has been one of the best decisions i’ve been.
 Let’s see what happens in the next chapter of this not-so linear story.